-The Non-Participating Provider must agree to accept the Claims Administrator's Allowable Amount as payment in full for your ongoing care.
-If the provider agrees and your request is authorized, you may continue to see the Non-Participating Provider at the Participating Provider Cost Share for:
+The Former Participating Provider must accept the Claims Administrator's Allowable Amount as payment in full for your ongoing care.
+Once the provider accepts and your request is authorized, you may continue to see the Former Participating Provider at the Participating Provider Cost Share.